Lysenkoism: Scientific content

 Heredity was reformulated as "the property of the living body to demand certain environmental conditions and to react in a certain way to them".
 Michurin attempted to explain Lamarckian heredity by theorizing that some sort of "heredity" is present all throughout an organism, which reacts to environmental influence.
 This is incompatible with the Weismann barrier, which leads Lysenkoists to denounce Weismann.
 Instead, they proposed a "physiological" theory, that the heredity diffused throughout the body is somehow collected in the germ cells, which are "built from molecules, granules, of various organs and parts of the organism", i.e. the pangenesis theory.
 When two germ cells form a zygote, the "weak" one is assimilated by the stronger one, like food digestion.
 This theory also explains vegetative hybridization, as the heredity in the scion may diffuse into the stock, resulting in a change in the stock's offspring.
 The vegetative hybridization theory was further tested on animals by injecting blood, for example, by injecting blood from colored chicken into a white chicken.
 It was claimed that the white chicken's offspring showed partly and fully colors.
 However, such claims were rejected by Western scientists.
 The plant hybridization experiments did not replicate, and the chicken experiment did not control for recessive alleles.
 Lysenko also proposed a form of Lamarckian heterochrony.
 An individual plant develops in stages, depending on its environment.
 A change in environment can speed up or slow down the stages, and result in downstream effects that are then inherited.
 This theory justified Lysenkoist plant-breeding practices.

-As Darwin proposed the pangenesis theory, this partly redeems Darwin for Lysenko, though the historical correctness of Darwin was demoted in comparison with Lamarck's.
+In addition to its rejection of Mendelian genetics and the Weismann barrier, Lysenkoism also denied the Darwinian theory of evolution by natural selection; the concept of natural selection was deemed "Darwin's mistake" by Lysenko.
+Lysenko also denied that intraspecific competition occurred in nature because the reality of competition between individuals validated that overpopulation and limited resources were real phenomena.
+Lysenko claimed that the only biological competition that occurs is competition between species, not within one.

 In other countries

 Other countries of the Eastern Bloc accepted Lysenkoism as the official "new biology", to varying degrees.

+Poland

-In Communist Poland, Lysenkoism was aggressively pushed by state propaganda.
+In Communist Poland, Lysenkoism was aggressively pushed by state propaganda, signalling the newly founded Polish state's loyalty to the Soviet Union.
 State newspapers attacked "damage caused by bourgeois Mendelism-Morganism" and "imperialist genetics", comparing it to Mein Kampf.
-For example, Trybuna Ludu published an article titled "French scientists recognize superiority of Soviet science" by Pierre Daix, a French communist and chief editor of Les Lettres Françaises, basically repeating Soviet propaganda claims; this was intended to create an impression that Lysenkoism was accepted by the whole progressive world.
-While some academics accepted Lysenkoism for political reasons, the Polish scientific community largely opposed it.
-A notable opponent was Wacław Gajewski: in retaliation, he was denied contact with students, though he allowed to continue his scientific work at the Warsaw botanical garden.
-Lysenkoism was rapidly rejected starting from 1956, and in 1958 Gajewski founded the first department of genetics, at the University of Warsaw.
+For example, Trybuna Ludu published an article titled "French scientists recognize superiority of Soviet science" by Pierre Daix, repeating Soviet propaganda claims.
+According to Aleksandra Putrament, doctoral students in biology had to study Engels's Anti-Dühring and Lenin's Materialism and Empiriocriticism and take examinations pertaining to Marxist philosophy.
+While some academics accepted Lysenkoism for political reasons, Polish scientists largely opposed it.
+A notable opponent was Wacław Gajewski: in retaliation, he was denied contact with students, though not dismissed from the Warsaw botanical garden.
+Lysenkoism was rejected from 1956, and in 1958 Gajewski founded Poland's first department of genetics, at the University of Warsaw.